 Another important hotspot is at the top-left corner of the Windows screen.
 When you place your mouse cursor at the top-left corner, Windows will show you a thumbnail representing the last app you were working on.
 Move the mouse pointer slowly towards the bottom, and Windows will start showing you other thumbnails of apps in the order of their usage.
 You can click on the thumbnails to go switch to that application.

 Semantic zoom is the feature that lets you zoom the Start screen in or out.
 Placing your mouse cursor at the bottom-right corner of Start Screen shows you a magnifier glass.
 Clicking on the magnifier icon will zoom in or out your screen.

 You can also use your mouse wheel to perform Semantic Zoom.
-Press CTRL key and use the mouse wheel to zoom in and zoom out.
-This is similar to the feature that we get in Internet Explorer where we can press CTRL and use the mouse wheel to increase or decrease the font size of websites.
+Press the CTRL key and use the mouse wheel to zoom in and zoom out.
+This is similar to the feature where we can press CTRL and use the mouse wheel to increase or decrease the font size of websites.

 See how to change mouse scroll speed in Windows.

-Another method to close apps in Windows 8 is to make use of top-left hotspot of the screen to view app thumbnails and then right-click on the thumbnail to close it.
+Another method to close apps in Windows is to make use of the top-left hotspot of the screen to view app thumbnails and then right-click on the thumbnail to close it.